CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_runtime_comprehension_report.md

 ## 3. Data Flows and Dependencies

-The `OpenEchoSystem.Core.xRuntime` module is designed to be a low-level utility library.
+The `ConsmicLexicon.Foundation.xRuntime` module is designed to be a low-level utility library.
 *   **Data Flow:**
     *   `GenericComparer<TData>`: Takes two instances of `TData` and returns an integer representing their comparison result.
     *   `IComparableExtensions`: Takes a value, min/max bounds, or two input values, and returns a boolean (for `Between`) or a clamped/min/max value.
 Data flows are primarily within the method, using the provided or default comparer.